SuperTux20/Pengaelic-Bot/README.md

 ---

-*Some of the code in Pengaelic Bot originates from CAutomator Legacy, one of Hyperfresh's bots.
+*Some of the code in Pengaelic Bot originates from CAutomator Legacy, a bot created by [Hyperfresh](https://github.com/Hyperfresh).
 CAutomator Legacy is licensed under LGPLv3.*

 *CAutomator Legacy - the custom-built Discord bot, coded in Python.*